taliesins/localdev-wsl/README.md

 Run `setup-host.ps1`

 This script will update the WSL engine, download a custom kernel, configure WSL network options and fix nvidia driver linking issues.
+Then it will install Docker, MicroK8S and then will configure Kubernetes.

+During setup you will be asked interactively to set:
+* Username
+* Password
+* Password confirmation
+* Once instance is setup type `exit<enter>` to continue installation
+* Become password

+### Customization of Ansible variables

+To set overriden variables:
+* `wsl`
+* `cd $HOME/localdev-wsl-overrides`
+* Configure as required

 ## Open this project in DevContainer